gaberomualdo/heic-jpg-comparison/README.md

 `get_photos_data.py` generates a table of data of each picture (in markdown) displayed in this README.

-In the end, the total size of all 500 .HEIC photos in the `heic` directory was 13,111,221 bytes (\~13.1 mb).
+The total size of all 500 .HEIC photos in the `heic` directory was 13,111,221 bytes (\~13.1 mb).
 The total size of all 500 .JPG photos in the `jpg` directory was 26,332,144 bytes (\~26.3 mb). **In the end, the total size of .HEICs was \~49.79% of the size of JPGs.**

 MPEG, the creator of the .HEIC file format, reportedly claimed that the HEIC photo format was 50% of the size of a JPG equivalent of the same quality.
 This test seems to corroborate that claim with a \~49.79% result.

-Google's [WebP image format](https://developers.google.com/speed/webp), a popular format for web images, only boasts a 25%-34% size reduction from JPGs, compared to HEIC's 50% size decrease.
+Google's [WebP image format](https://developers.google.com/speed/webp), a popular format for web images, only boasts a 25%-34% size reduction from JPGs, compared to HEIC's \~50% size decrease.

 ## Running the Comparison Test Locally